-where $D=\sum_\mathcal{C}D(\mathcal{C}) = \prod_v (z_v+1)$ is the total number of configurations and $\overline{m}_v = z_v/2$ is the overall (``infinite temperature'') average particle number\footnote{Note that this bound is insensitive to the shift of variables from $s_v$ to $m_v$.} (for a proof, see App.~\ref{app:fragbound}).
-The key point about this formula is that every term in the sum on the right hand side is non-negative; therefore calculating the contribution from any subset of the terms in the sum in Eq.~\eqref{eq:Cfin_main} provides a strict lower bound for the time-averaged autocorrelations.
+where $D=\sum_\mathcal{C}D(\mathcal{C}) = \prod_v (z_v+1)$ is the total number of configurations and $\overline{m}_v = z_v/2$ is the overall (``infinite temperature'') average particle number\footnote{Note that the bound itself is also insensitive to the shift of variables from $s_v$ to $m_v$.}.
+The key point about this formula is that every term in the sum on the right hand side is non-negative.
+Therefore calculating the contribution from any subset of the terms in the sum of Eq.~\eqref{eq:Cfin_main} provides a strict lower bound for the time-averaged autocorrelations.

-We will construct the appropriate set of connected components by identifying local spin configurations where certain spins remain frozen in the original state at all times, independently of configuration in the rest of the system.
+We will construct the appropriate set of connected components by identifying local spin configurations where certain spins remain frozen in the original state at all times, independently of the configuration in the rest of the system.
 The same approach can be used to demonstrate strong fragmentation in kinetically constrained spin systems, such as certain variants of the Fredrickson-Andersen model~\cite{Ritort03}.
 However, in our case, proving the existence of such frozen blocks is considerably more involved, and it will take up the rest of this section.
 We begin by proving a useful lemma:

 \begin{lemma} Assume a vertex $v$ fires twice at two different (discrete) times $t'-1$ and $t+1$ ($t > t'$) such that it does not anti-fire (on net) between them.
-Then all neighbors of $v$ neighbors must have fired at least once sometime in the time window $[t',t]$. \end{lemma}
+Then all neighbors of $v$ must have fired at least once sometime in the time window $[t',t]$. \end{lemma}

 \begin{proof}

 We want to keep track of how many times each site fires/anti-fires as the dynamics progresses.
 Let us define the \emph{net number} of firings at a vertex $F_v(t,t')$ as the number of times $v$ fires in a time interval $[t',t]$ \emph{minus} the number of times it anti-fires in the same time interval.